 Since 1990, Tony has presented to more than 300,000 kids in some 400+ schools across America.
 But while developing into a master story teller who could motivate kids, he's also had a front row seat for the epidemic that is impacting American kids:

 Every year, the kids in his audiences were noticeably LESS FIT than the the year before.
-This was true everywhere he went, across all cultures, demographics and age groups from K to college.
+This was true everywhere he went, across all cultures, demographics and age groups from kindergarten to college.

 Today's youngest generation is the first in American history to have a shorter projected life expectancy than their parents.